BethanyJep/global-ai-bootcamp-2025-workshop-models-in-github/docs/01_Set_up.md

 ![Screenshot of GitHub Models Marketplace](media/github-models-marketplace.png)

 In this workshop we will be working with GitHub Models as one of our tools.
-First, once you have signed into your GitHub account, you can access the [GitHub Models using this link.](https://github.com/marketplace/models)
+Once you have signed into your GitHub account, you can access the [GitHub Models using this link.](https://github.com/marketplace/models)

 ### GitHub Models chat Playground